Genomics and Proteomics Have Transformed Biological Inquiry and Applications

 In a Nutshell

-• Genomics and proteomics have transformed biological research by enabling comprehensive analyses of genes and proteins.
+• Genomics and proteomics have transformed biology by enabling large-scale genetic and protein analysis.

 Post a Comment